syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/grouping/grouping.md

 On grouping columns with paging feature, the aggregated information and total items are displayed based on the current page.
 The grid does not consider aggregated information and total items from other pages.
 To get additional details (aggregated information and total items) from other pages, set the [`DisablePageWiseAggregates`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridGroupSettings.html#Syncfusion_EJ2_Grids_GridGroupSettings_DisablePageWiseAggregates) of [`GroupSettings`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridGroupSettings.html) to false.

-> If remote data is bound to grid dataSource, two requests will be sent when performing grouping action; one for getting the grouped data and another for getting aggregate details and total items count.
+N> If remote data is bound to grid dataSource, two requests will be sent when performing grouping action; one for getting the grouped data and another for getting aggregate details and total items count.

 ## Group by format